Why Get an MBA? 6 Reasons to Consider an Advanced Business Degree

 Throughout your MBA program, you can expect to meet many people.
 Each person you build a relationship with can become part of your network.
 For example, someone you work on a class project with may end up referring you for a job years later, or an internship may lead to long-term employment.

 Additionally, your MBA program will likely have an alumni network.
 Even though you may not have direct contact with alumni as you work toward your degree, this network can be valuable as you seek new job opportunities.
-Alumni tend to feel a kinship with fellow program graduates and, knowing what they learned through the same program, have heightened confidence in your particular MBA degree.
+Alumni tend to feel a kinship with fellow program graduates and, knowing what they learned through the same program, have heightened confidence in their particular MBA degree.

 Why does this matter?
 In expanding your network, you can open yourself up to new and unexpected opportunities throughout your entire career.